Kifah Moulhem

-Kifah Moulhem (كفاح ملحم; born 28 November 1961) was the director of the Syrian National Security Bureau of the Ba'ath Party and a close adviser of Syrian President Bashar al-Assad prior to the collapse of Ba'athist Syria.
+Kifah Moulhem (كفاح ملحم; born 28 November 1961) is the former director of the Syrian National Security Bureau of the Ba'ath Party and a close adviser of Syrian former President Bashar al-Assad prior to the collapse of Ba'athist Syria.
 He is one of many officials sanctioned by the European Union for their actions against protesters participating in the Syrian civil war.

-Background
+Early life

-Major General Kifah Moulhem was born in Junaynet Ruslan, Tartus Governorate to an Alawite family.
-His father was a friend of the late Syrian President Hafez al-Assad.
-In 1980, after military high school, Moulhem joined the Homs Military Academy and was recruited into the Republican Guard when the late Bassel al-Assad was leading it.
-His first role was as a liaison officer between the late Bassel al-Assad and the late Prime Minister Mahmoud Al-Zoubi.
+Moulhem was born in Junaynet Ruslan, Tartus Governorate.
+He was recruited into the Republican Guard when Bassel al-Assad was leading it.
+"His first role was as a liaison officer" between Bassel and Prime Minister Mahmoud Al-Zoubi.

 In 1994, Moulhem was transferred to the Military Intelligence Directorate as an intelligence officer, until 2008, when he was appointed as head of the Military Investigation Department (Branch 248), where he was in charge of investigating the political opposition.